LETHAL GLASS IN AUSTRALIAN BUILDINGS

 In Australia (and New Zealand), homes, schools and workplaces have glass installed in hazardous locations, such as doors (including patio doors), windows and shower screens where the glass is likely to be subject to human impact (mainly by energetic children and teenagers).

 Building Regulations in Australia (and common sense) require that such glass must break safely so that cutting and piercing injuries are minimised.
-According to these regulations, safety glass must be certified as complying with AS/NZS 2208:1996 – Safety glazing materials in buildings, which purports to ensure it minimises cutting and piercing injuries.
+According to these regulations, safety glass must be certified as complying with AS2208:2023– Safety glazing materials in buildings, which purports to ensure it minimises cutting and piercing injuries.

 Critically Flawed Test Procedure